-Resonate is a Consumer Intelligence platform that gives you the deepest, most comprehensive understanding of the U.S. consumer by combining data from our National Consumer Study with direct online behavioral observations at scale.
+Resonate is a Consumer Intelligence platform that gives you the deepest, most comprehensive understanding of the U.S. consumer by combining data from our United States Consumer Study with direct online behavioral observations at scale.

 Using artificial intelligence and machine learning, we’re able to dynamically identify and update 14,000 attributes for over 230 million U.S. consumer profiles.

-Our proprietary research fielded in our National Consumer Study is homegrown, continuously updated and available in the Resonate platform, as an always-on resource.
+Our proprietary research fielded in our United States Consumer Study is homegrown, continuously updated and available in the Resonate platform, as an always-on resource.

 Built on scale and speed, our study is the largest of its kind in the United States.
 We’re continuously in field surveying 120,000 people per year, maintain survey responses on over 200,000 people over a 2 year period and release new data every 8 weeks.